spiwokv/ptltsne/README.md

 Parametric time-lagged tSNE.
 The code fits the input trajectory to a reference PDB file.
-Next, it introduces a time lag in the spirit of time-lagged independent component analysis (TICA] method.
+Next, it introduces a time lag in the spirit of time-lagged independent component analysis (TICA) method.
 Finally, it optimizes parameters of an artificial neural network to provide tSNE representation as the output.
-It is possible to specify time lag and neural network hyperparameters.
+It is possible to specify box that fits the molecule, time lag and neural network hyperparameters.

 It uses Keras, PyTorch, MDtraj, and numpy.